All Episodes

 The bloom is off the Obama rose far quicker than anyone expected.

-It's like it it's like that era has gone.
+It's like that era has gone.

 It's if you want to roll back what they've inflicted on us in the last year, what is the best policy for Republicans this November?

-A real commitment to getting government uh out of every aspect of your life, to saying no, uh this is not just about a different view of policy, it is about a profound principle.
+A real commitment to getting government out of every aspect of your life, to saying, no, this is not just about a different view of policy.

-It doesn't matter whether government health care is better for you, it doesn't matter whether it increases your life expectancy or it'll ensure you get swifter treatment uh if if you happen to need a kidney transplant, even if all those things were true, it is wrong.
+It doesn't matter whether it increases your life expectancy or it'll ensure you get swifter treatment if you happen to need a kidney transplant.

-Uh that is that is a conservative principle to stand on.
+That is a conservative principle to stand on.

-Carl Rove's point is that this is a time when Americans want authenticity.
+Karl Rove's point is that this is a time when Americans want authenticity.

 Now you look at Ben Nelson.